 Our commitment to privacy

 We (North Lanarkshire Council) are committed to protecting the privacy and confidentiality of any personal information that we hold.
-This privacy notice will tell you how we look after your personal information tell you about your rights.
+This privacy notice will explain how we look after your personal information and tell you about your rights.